zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Electromagnetic Potential

 The solutions of the Maxwell equations we have found so far have a limited range of validity.
 The medium must be isotropic and either homogeneous (which prohibits scattering) or divided into several bounded homogeneous regions (which permits scattering only at the boundaries), and the material's response to the incident electromagnetic field may only be purely linear.
-Moreover, while the method of solving a system of differential equations augmented with boundary conditions (the so-called [boundary value problem](https://en.wikipedia.org/wiki/Boundary_value_problem)) is suitable for many simple cases (such as reflection and transmission of a plane wave at a planar interface, which leads to [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations)), it quickly becomes unwieldy for more complex problems.
+Moreover, while the method of solving a system of differential equations augmented with boundary conditions (the so-called [boundary value problem](https://en.wikipedia.org/wiki/Boundary_value_problem)) is suitable for many simple cases (such as reflection and transmission of a planar wave at a planar interface, which leads to [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations)), it quickly becomes unwieldy for more complex problems.
 Another approach tends to become more viable, where one reformulates the field in terms of the [electromagnetic potential](https://en.wikipedia.org/wiki/Electromagnetic_four-potential), as this leads to an integral (rather than a differential) solution of the Maxwell equations.

 Take another look at the equation of the magnetic field.
 Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, Equation 1.1.2 can be written as